esterp/ProjectPurpleCow/solution.md

 - moodDay.js: Cover special case when API counter has not been initilized (since is a special counter that needs an extra parameter at initialization)

 # Tech Stack
+Client-Side
 - HTML / CSS / JavaScript

+Server-Side
-- Node.JS
+- Node.JS (JavaScript runtime)
-- Express JS
+- Express JS (Minimal Node.js web application framework, being used to serve the pages)
+- Axios (Promise based HTTP client for the browser and node.js)
+- Nodemon (Simple monitor script for use during development of a node.js app)
+- Docker (OS-level virtualization to deliver software in packages)

 # Optional Configuration
 # Port